 Expected Commercial Value (ECV)

-Expected commercial value (ECV) is a method that companies use to maximize the value of the assets by staying within the limits of budget constraints.
+Expected commercial value (ECV) is a method that companies use to maximize the value of their assets by staying within the limits of budget constraints.
 The projected value of the portfolio in the market is known as the expected commercial value of that portfolio.
 The objective of this method is to maximize the commercial worth of the project portfolio, under certain budget constraints by considering risks and probabilities.

 To define a prioritized list of projects, the ECV of each project is determined by taking into account the future stream of earnings from the project, the odds of commercial and technical success, along with commercialization and development costs.
 Then, it is important to take the ratio of what you are trying to maximize (ECV) divided by the constraining resource.
 By doing so, it is possible to rank all projects according to this ratio until the total budget limit is reached.